 - 6.4.1 Site 2 is located to the northwest of the centre of the village and has important views into and out of the village (see Map 7).
 The area is currently used for grazing sheep.
 Although highly visible from the closest summits, it is a logical place for development being on the edge of the main part of the village and largely enclosed by existing built form.
 Visual impacts of the development will require mitigation. - 6.4.2 The areas around Site 2 to the west and south have local historic significance.
 Former ice works are located in the plantation to the south west corner and a former tramway is adjacent to the southern boundary.
 There is a former traditional orchard both embedded in the tramway complex and extending eastwards from the tramway complex to the south-east corner of the site.
-These areas are identified for public open space see green areas shown on the Policies Map and extract to the west and south of the proposed site allocation.
+These areas are identified for public open space see green areas shown on the Parish Policies Map and extract to the west and south of the proposed site allocation.
 They should be protected from development and used as green infrastructure (GI) assets to provide areas of public open space as part of the development, as indicated in the Indicative Layout (see Appendix IV). - 6.4.3 Development of the site will be required to consider the setting and context of the ice house, tramway and former orchard.

-Policy CD4 Site 2 Grovesend Farm (Approximately 37 houses)
+Policy CD7 Site 2 Grovesend Farm

-Site 2 Grovesend Farm as shown on the extract from Map 5 Policies Map below is considered suitable for new housing development.
+Site 2 Grovesend Farm as shown on the Policies Map below is allocated for housing development for at least 32 dwellings.
+The sites to the west and south of the housing site are allocated as areas of open space.

-Extract from Map 5 Policies Map Site 2 - Grovesend Farm
+Site 2 - Grovesend Farm